← Back to Samples

 SYNOPSIS

-An epilogue set in 1992 Chicago shows SAMMIE (now 80) performing at a blues bar.
-Stack and Mary, unchanged, visit him.
-Stack offers immortality to cure Sammie's terminal illness.
+In 1992 Chicago, an elderly SAMMIE (80) finishes a blues set at a bar.
+Stack and Mary, unchanged by time, arrive.
+Stack offers Sammie immortality to cure his terminal illness.
 Sammie declines, saying he wants to see what comes next.
-He plays one final acoustic blues song for his cousin, and they part for the last time.
+He plays one last acoustic blues song in the old Delta style.
+Stack, wearing a gold ring spelling "SMOKE," departs with Mary, and Sammie smiles.

 COMMENTS